cogent3/cogent3/tests/test_util/test_table.rst

 Extending tables
 ----------------

 In some cases it is desirable to compute an additional column from existing column values.
-This is done using the ``withNewColumn`` method.
+This is done using the ``with_new_column`` method.
 We'll use t4 from above, adding two of the columns to create an additional column.

 .. doctest::

-    >>> t7 = t4.withNewColumn('Sum', callback="z+x", digits=2)
+    >>> t7 = t4.with_new_column('Sum', callback="z+x", digits=2)
     >>> print(t7)
     My Title
     ==================================================================